healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 Dishwasher-Safe: Yes

-The Elite Gourmet skillet has a 0.16" thick (4 mm) cast aluminum pan which is more durable than just non-cast aluminum (+4).
-The pan’s thickness means that it’s less likely to deform in the presence of heat and maintains heat better.
+The Elite Gourmet skillet has a thick 0.16-inch (4 mm) **cast aluminum pan** which is more durable than just a non-cast pan (+4).
+This extra thickness means the pan is unlikely to deform under high heat and should maintain steadier temperatures.

-Usually, the thickness should help with even heating but this pan seemed to be too large so the temperature variances were more severe than others.
-Even its large M-shaped heating element wasn’t enough to help with this heat distribution problem.

-However, we attributed the Elite Gourmet’s fast heating time to its heating element covering a larger surface area than most other skillets having just rectangular ones.
-The high power output commonly seen in large skillets definitely helped as well.

-The pan has a visually striking raised honeycomb pattern.
-It doesn’t make the coating more susceptible to breaking and peeling, but it’s advisable to refrain from using metal utensils or scrubbers.

-The pan has a **marble coating** (comprises resin), or granite coating, which is much more durable than Teflon and doesn’t pose any health concern similar to a ceramic coating (+2).
-This product adheres to [California’s Proposition 65](https://oehha.ca.gov/proposition-65).

-We measured the cooking capacity to be around 11.1 quarts but the usable volume should be 10.5 quart as the label stated.
-The pan has a spout for pouring liquid, so the lid doesn’t need to have a steam vent to release the pressure (+1).
+The skillet has a noticeably raised pan with a striking honeycomb pattern.
+We measured the cooking capacity to be around 11.1 quarts but the usable volume should be 10.5 quart as the label states.

-The handles aren’t detached from the pan but that’s not a problem (+1).
-Of course, the entire pan is dishwasher-safe (+2).
+The pan has a spout for pouring liquid as well as fixed handles and base (+1).
+Nonetheless, the entire unit is dishwasher-safe (+3).

+The **marble coating** (aka granite) is made up of resin which is much more durable than Teflon.
+It also poses less of a [health concern](https://www.healthline.com/nutrition/nonstick-cookware-safety), and marble is less likely to chip than a ceramic coating (+2).
+This non-stick skillet meets the strict non-toxic criteria of [California’s Proposition 65](https://oehha.ca.gov/proposition-65).

 ### 10 - Lid